 We want people to think about their journey to the Festival: to use public transport or, if coming by car, to share transport with others and maximise the carload.

 Any event with 177,550 attendees will generate significant levels of litter

 The festival is committed to minimising the amount of waste, and managing the on site collection of that waste efficiently, “reduce, reuse and recycle”.
 We want all Festival goers to think ‘zero waste’ and to take home what they bring onto the Festival site.
 We want Festivals goers to think responsibly when they are packing their things to come to Glastonbury, don’t bring items that will end up in Landfill, or that you won’t be able to take back home again.

 “Limit what you bring, and clean up behind you.”
 The Festival commits to continuing its policy of reducing the percentage of waste that goes to landfill, by placing controls on what is bought on site by staff, contractors, sponsors and traders and by emphasis on their responsibility not to bring items that will end in landfill.
 All cans, glass, paper, wood and organic waste are separated and recycled.
 There are 15, 000 bins around the site clearly identified for either wet or dry recyclable materials or non-recyclable rubbish.

 ‘A tent is for life not just for a festival’, we want people to not just buy the cheapest tent, spend a little extra and buy yourself a tent that is going to last you a lifetime of camping experiences rather than just a festival or summer.

 Pack up your tent and take it home.

-The Festival is the biggest single regular donor to Greenpeace and offers a fertile recruitment ground for members and for promoting environmental campaigns
+We remain the world’s biggest single regular donor to Greenpeace.
+The Festival offers a fertile ground for recruiting Greenpeace members and for promoting environmental campaigns.